owenvickery/cg2at/README.md

 </pre>

-For non protein residues you can create a position restraint file which is applied during the creation of the aligned and steered systems.
+For non protein residues you can create a position restraint file which is applied during the creation of the aligned.

-A script exists within the scripts directory called make_fragments_posre.py this can either create the correct posre files for every residue in the system or for a single residue.
+A script exists within the scripts directory called make_fragments_posre.py this can either create the correct posre files for every residue in the system or for individual residues.

 To apply to every folder in directory in non_protein:
 <pre>